Creative writing and performance workshops

 Who would benefit from these sessions?

-This series of workshops would benefit Year 9 pupils and older in an academic setting and people aged 16 and older in community or festival environments.
-I hope to inspire in your pupils, students or writers' group the idea that anyone anywhere is capable of writing something fantastic and that the key to being a great writer is - often - first to start writing.
-I will also discuss in these sessions my own creative practice.
+This series of workshops was written to benefit Year 9 pupils and older in an academic setting, as well as people aged 16 and older in community or festival environments.
+The hope was to inspire in your pupils, students or writers' group the idea that anyone anywhere is capable of writing something fantastic and that the key to being a great writer is - often - first to start writing.
+I also aimed to discuss in these sessions my own creative practice.

 What can my school, university or community groups expect from these writing sessions?